bacpop/beebop_py/README.md

 ```

 ##### PopPUNK
-To install PopPUNK v2.5, follow these steps:
+To install PopPUNK, follow these steps:

 First, create a new conda environment: `conda create --name beebop_py python=3.9` and activate it with `conda activate beebop_pyonda activate beebop_py`

-Then install PopPUNK to your computer:
+Then install PopPUNK to your computer.
+First line for latest version and second line for a specific version:
 ```
 pip3 install git+https://github.com/bacpop/PopPUNK#egg=PopPUNK

+pip3 install git+https://github.com/bacpop/PopPUNK@v2.6.7#egg=PopPUNK  # for PopPUNK v2.6.7. replace with desired version
 ```

 If there are problems installing PopPUNK, you may need to install one or more of the following packages with `sudo apt get install`: